-- (1) Amounts reflected are included in the "Salary" column of the Summary Compensation Table above. - (2) Amounts reflected are included in the "All Other Compensation" column of the Summary Compensation Table above. - (3) Amounts reflected are not included as compensation for the relevant NEOs in the Summary Compensation Table above. - (4) All contributions comprising a portion of the aggregate balance at the end of Fiscal Year 2021 were included in the compensation reported in the Summary Compensation Table and prior years' summary compensation tables, as applicable.
+- (1) Amounts reflected are included in the "Salary" and "Non-Equity Incentive Plan Compensation" columns of the Summary Compensation Table above, as appropriate. - (2) Amounts reflected are included in the "All Other Compensation" column of the Summary Compensation Table above. - (3) Amounts reflected are not included as compensation for the relevant NEOs in the Summary Compensation Table above. - (4) All contributions comprising a portion of the aggregate balance at the end of Fiscal Year 2022 were included in the compensation reported in the Summary Compensation Table and prior years' summary compensation tables, as applicable.